-An interesting part of Kota Gede was Alun-Alun village where there are 10 or so interconnected houses and they are located between two gates.
+An interesting part was Alun-Alun village where there are 10 or so interconnected houses and they are located between two gates.
 Lately, this lane has come to be known as “Between Two Gates”.
-There was a huge wooden horn like bell and a stick hanging outside a house.
-I conveniently thought this was a door bell.
+There was a huge wooden horn like a bell and a stick hanging outside a house.
+I conveniently thought this was a doorbell.
 And yes, I was wrong for people in this kind of communities hardly need a doorbell.
 This is a security stick – if someone senses a danger, to inform the community of the same.
 In simple words, it helped to keep the thieves away.
 Simple & Creative – I must say.

 I believe street art is a recent phenomenon.
 It is like the current day trend around the world.

-Just a glimpse of the street art at Kota Gede in Yogyakarta.
+Just a glimpse of the street art in this area.

-This is the only area in Kota Gede where you see a well-preserved heritage building – the royal tombs & a mosque.
+This is the only area where you see a well-preserved heritage building – the royal tombs & a mosque.
 It is a brick structure with connected compounds.

 The day we were here, there was a local festival going on.
 We saw artists sitting & painting.
 Children with painted faces danced around as the sponsors Air Asia distributed hand fans to everyone.

 It was a pleasure to be a part of the local celebration.